The Vermont Statutes Online

 (B) The Governor may reappoint a member of the Commission other than the Chair at the expiration of that member’s term, subject to the advice and consent of the Senate.

 (e) Notwithstanding 3 V.S.A. § 2004, or any other provision of law, members of the Commission may be removed only for cause.
-When a Commission member who hears all or a substantial part of a case retires from office before such case is completed, he or she shall remain a member of the Commission for the purpose of concluding and deciding such case, and signing the findings, orders, decrees, and judgments therein.
+When a Commission member who hears all or a substantial part of a case retires from office before the case is completed, the member shall remain a member of the Commission for the purpose of concluding and deciding the case, and signing the findings, orders, decrees, and judgments.
 A retiring chair shall also remain a member for the purpose of certifying questions of law if appeal is taken.
-For such service, he or she shall receive a reasonable compensation to be fixed by the remaining members of the Commission and necessary expenses while on official business.
+For this service, the member shall receive a reasonable compensation to be fixed by the remaining members of the Commission and necessary expenses while on official business.

-(f) A case shall be deemed completed when the Commission enters a final order therein even though such order is appealed to the Supreme Court and the case remanded by that Court to the Commission.
+(f) A case shall be deemed completed when the Commission enters a final order on it even though the order is appealed to the Supreme Court and the case remanded by that Court to the Commission.
 Upon remand the Commission then in office may in its discretion consider relevant evidence including any part of the transcript of testimony in the proceedings prior to appeal.

 (g) The Chair shall have general charge of the offices and employees of the Commission.